RedPenguin101/design_patterns/README.md

 3. the abstract creator can have behavior code which isn't overidden by the concretes, but which is agnostic to the concrete type.
 4. The abstract product class is inherited by the concrete product classes.
 5. the class types are parallel: the abstract creator references the abstract product, the concrete creators the concrete products

+#### Abstract factory pattern
+1. reducing dependecies to concrete classes is a good thing.
+It's called the Dependency Inversion Principle